THE FIRE PRAYER STORY

 There finally came a time however, that I chose to give this particular pipe back to the earth.
 In Lakota tradition, you do this by burying the pipe.
 I buried this pipe in another favorite place up on a mountain within a circle of grandmother trees.

 Walk in Balance.
 Another song oh so dear to my heart.
 What a gift from Spirit!
 Though I recorded "Walk In Balance" with instrumentation, Spirit has guided me to perform it a capello in most situations, in a prayerful space.
-I have used this song countless time as the opening song to "set the tone" in public gatherings.
+I have used this song countless times as the opening song to "set the tone" in public gatherings.

 Anzara at one time was a healing center in Tennessee (US).
 I had many wonderful spiritual experiences there at the beginning of my path of healing music.
 It was a period of my life where I was walking between dimensions, something I really have no words as to how to explain.
 The name "Anzara" means "center of the light".
 For me it had a dual meaning since I was having profound experiences there which were also taking me deeper into that center of light within my own being.